 Health Benefits of Linden

-A Final Word of Warning: There are some people who are allergic to these flowers, so speak to your doctor before adding linden tea to your favorite beverages list.
+If you’re suffering from an upset stomach, bloating, constipation, or cramping, sip on a cup of linden tea and settle your stomach in no time.
+The blend of compounds and chemicals found in linden can reduce gastrointestinal discomfort and stimulate the proper digestion and excretion of food.
+Word of Caution: There are some people who are allergic to these flowers, so speak to your doctor before adding linden tea to your list of favorite beverages.
 Also, there is a maximum dosage, so avoid drinking more than 3 cups per day.
-Furthermore, if you are pregnant or breast-feeding, it usually isn’t a good idea to drink linden tea, nor if you have heart disease, as this flower can negatively interact with certain pharmaceuticals.
+Furthermore, if you are pregnant or breastfeeding, it usually isn’t a good idea to drink linden tea, or if you have heart disease, as this flower can negatively interact with certain medicines.